rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

 Active Directory forest.

 **Important:** You must restart each DC to complete this process.
-Consider performing these steps during off-hours
+Consider performing these steps during off-hours.

 1. Copy the **.msi** file to the secondary DC.
 2. Double-click the installation file and click **Next** on the welcome page of the wizard.
 3. On the next page, click **Install**.
 4. After the restart, click **Finish**.